Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 No, he thought in a panic, looking again at Jingyi on the floor who was now as pale as a sheet, no, no, that’s impossible—

-“It’s not,” Mo Xuanyu replied curtly.
+“It’s not,” Mo Xuanyu replied snappishly.
 “Not in the early stages at least.”

 Ouyang Zizhen let out a curt sob of relief.
 Next to Lan Sizhui, Jin Ling’s hold on Suihua loosened with an audible crack of his knuckles.

-“I need a kitchen,” Mo Xuanyu said then.
-Sizhui was too dazed to even feel surprise at those words.
+“I need a kitchen,” Mo Xuanyu muttered then.
+Sizhui was too dazed to even feel surprised by those words.
 “Does anyone still live here?”

 Before he could finish, Mo Xuanyu walked to the only other door of the shed and opened it to access the house.
 He vanished with a flutter of his black robes.

 “What!”
 Jin Ling exclaimed angrily.
-“He asks all those questions and then leaves us here—”
+“He asks all those questions and then he leaves us here!?”

 Sizhui heard none of his words after this, so busy was he staring at Jingyi on the floor and feeling his own heart beat slowly, excruciatingly.

 “Who was this, um,” the qianyuan girl from before said.
 She seemed to hesitate between calling Mo Xuanyu ‘man’ or ‘kunze’.